Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 Diamyd Medical’s B-share is traded on Nasdaq First North Growth Market under the ticker DMYD B.

-Significant events during the third quarter March 1 – May 31, 2023
+Significant events during the fourth quarter June 1 – August 31, 2023

-- On June 27, Diamyd Medical announced that preliminary SEK 75 million was received from the Company’s rights issue
+- Diamyd Medical announced that the preliminary outcome of the rights issue amounted to SEK 75 million

-- On June 13, Diamyd Medical announced that the Company refrains from enforcing the underwriting agreements in the rights issue and extended the subscription period
+- On June 13, Diamyd Medical announced that the Company refrained from enforcing the underwriting agreements in the rights issue and extended the subscription period

 - On June 5, the trading in subscription rights in Diamyd Medical's rights issue was halted